This cookbook describes how to radically improve performance by compiling ahead-of-time (AOT) during a build process.

 The JIT version relies on

-SystemJS to load individual modules and requires the
+SystemJS to load individual modules.

-Both scripts appear in its
+Its scripts appear in its

 The AOT version loads the entire application in a single script,